 The Grinnell Singers are a group of people who are highly diverse in terms of their backgrounds, interests, and talents, but who are united in their love of singing and their dedication to the choral art.
 We perform music from a wide variety of traditions and locales — from Brahms to bluegrass, from Renaissance England to 21st-century New York.
 We pursue the highest musical standards, and we are committed to fostering an environment that is welcoming and supportive for each and every member.
 We gather together to create the community that is necessary for making music, and we craft musical performances as a gift to each other and to the wider world.
+We hold ourselves accountable to the #BlackVoicesMatter anti-racism pledge, which details specific actions that we can take as choral musicians to counteract systemic racism in our field, and we recognize that sustained critical interrogation and action are necessary in order to construct a more just and equitable choral community where all voices can flourish.

 The 2019-20 Season